Bias analysis of a linear order-statistic inequality index estimator: Unbiasedness under gamma populations: Monte Carlo simulation study

 \section{Monte Carlo simulation study}

-This section presents Monte Carlo simulation results assessing the finite-sample performance of the linear order-statistic inequality index estimator $\widehat I_m$ defined in \eqref{estimator}.
-The simulations are designed to complement the theoretical results of Sections~\eqref{general_bias}--\eqref{Unbiasedness_gamma} by illustrating the bias and mean squared error behavior of the estimator under gamma and non-gamma populations.
+{ This section presents Monte Carlo simulation results assessing the finite-sample performance of the linear order-statistic inequality index estimator $\widehat I_m$ defined in \eqref{estimator}.
+The simulations are designed to complement the theoretical results of Sections \ref{general_bias}--\ref{Unbiasedness_gamma} by illustrating the bias and mean squared error behavior of the estimator under gamma and non-gamma populations.
+To place the proposed nonparametric estimator in context, we also include, for each distributional scenario, a parametric plug-in competitor $\widetilde{I}_5^{\mathrm{MLE}}$ obtained by fitting the correct distributional family to each sample by maximum likelihood and then computing $I_5$ via quadrature from the fitted distribution.